ember-learn/guides-source/guides/release/tutorial/04-component-basics.md

-In a [previous chapter](../02-building-pages), we got a light introduction to _[components]\(TODO: link to components)_ when using `<LinkTo>` to connect our pages.
-To recap, we said that components are Ember's way of creating _[custom tags]\(TODO: link to custom tags)_ to supplement the built-in HTML tags from the browser.
+In a [previous chapter](../02-building-pages), we got a light introduction to _components_ when using `<LinkTo>` to connect our pages.
+To recap, we said that components are Ember's way of creating _custom tags_ to supplement the built-in HTML tags from the browser.
 Now, we are going to create our own components!

 During the course of developing an app, it is pretty common to reuse the same UI element across different parts of the app.
 For example, we have been using the same "jumbo" header in all three pages so far.
 On every page we worked to follow the same basic structure: